-This week’s haftorah marks the climax of a seven week series of reflection on Jewish redemption.
-In this final presentation, Hashem announces His personal return to the Jewish people.
-Now that every other dimension of redemption is in place, the time has finally arrived for Hashem to rest His Divine Presence amongst His people.
-Eretz Yisroel has been revived, Yerushalayim has been rebuilt, the exiles have returned en masse, but the ultimate objective has yet to be seen.
-In response to this, the prophet Yeshaya quotes the Jewish people saying, “I will be gladdened by Hashem, My soul will rejoice over My G-d.”
-(61,10) Chazal in Yalkut Shimoni (505) view the Jewish people’s response to be specifically related to the return of Hashem to Yerushalayim.
-The Jewish people respond to all the magnificent prophecies of their glorious future and proclaim that their true source of happiness is but one, the return of Hashem to His beloved people.
-They sorely long for the privilege of sensing the presence of Hashem amongst them and feeling the closeness and love He has for His people.
-They resolve that they will be gladdened and happy only through His return to them.
+This week’s haftorah marks the climax of the seven week series on Jewish redemption.
+In this final presentation Hashem announces His personal return to His people.
+After every dimension of redemption has fallen into place the only piece missing is Hashem’s consent to rest His Presence amongst His people.
+After all, Eretz Yisroel is revived, Yerushalayim is rebuilt, the exiles have returned en masse, what more could be expected!
+To this, the Jewish people respond, “I will be gladdened by Hashem, My soul will rejoice over My G-d.”
+(61,10) Chazal in Yalkut Shimoni (505) understand the Jewish people’s response to be focused on the actual return of Hashem.
+The Jewish people reflect upon all the predictions for the future and proclaim that their true source of happiness is but one, being with their beloved, Hashem.
+They are anxiously awaiting His presence and the love He once showed them.

 These emotions are, in truth the hidden message behind the tefillin which we don each day.
 As we wrap the tefillin strap around our finger we recite special passages expressing our betrothal to Hashem.
 This experience represents our placing the wedding ring of Hashem on our finger, portraying our perfect relationship with Him.
-But our Chazal (see Brochos 6a) inform us that Hashem also wears tefillin.
+But, Chazal (see Brochos 6a) inform us that Hashem also wears tefillin.
 In proof of this they cite a passage in this week’s haftorah which states, “Hashem swears by His right and by the strength of His arm.”
 (62, 8) Chazal explain that the words, “the strength of His arm” refer to the tefillin worn on the left arm.
-The Maharsha expounds upon this concept and explains that Hashem actually binds Himself to the Jewish people.
+Maharsha expounds upon this concept and explains that Hashem actually binds Himself to the Jewish people.
 Hashem’s tefillin, like ours, represent devotion and commitment, His commitment to His beloved people.
-Hashem cherishes His relationship with us and as an expression of His commitmentto us, He also wears a betrothal band.
-Eventually our boundless love forHashem will find its expression together with Hashem’s boundless love for us and together we will enjoy this indescribable relationship forever and forever.
+Hashem cherishes His relationship with us and as His expression of commitment to us, also wears a betrothal band. ultimately, we will display our boundless love for Hashem which will reveal His boundless love for us and together we will enjoy an absolutely perfect relationship for eternity.